lifofernandez/UNQ-MyT-tesis/plan.md

 > knowledge. [...].
 And we believe that the best format for storing knowledge
 > persistently is plain text.
 With plain text, we give ourselves the ability to
 > manipulate knowledge, both manually and programmatically, using virtually every
-> tool at our disposal."
+> tool at our disposal." @z1 says fooo

 * Leverage